Attentive Feature Aggregation or: How Policies Learn to Stop Worrying about Robustness and Attend to Task-Relevant Visual Cues: EXPERIMENTS

 \textbf{Policy training}.
 We repeat each policy training five times using different seeds, keeping the PVR frozen, and report the interquartile mean (IQM) success rate.
 We train with mini-batches of 128 samples for 80K steps.

 \textbf{AFA}.
 We use a cross-attention layer with 12 heads for ViT features and 32 heads for ResNet features.
 This configuration ensures that we process 64-dimensional feature chunks in both cases, maintaining fairness between the two backbone architectures.
 Consistent with standard attentive probing methodologies~\cite{Chen2024, danier2024depthcuesevaluatingmonoculardepth}, we employ a cosine learning rate scheduler with a warm-up phase.
-TE is applied to augment features with a temporal component and specifically for AFA, the temporal feature is concatenated with the output of the cross-attention module.